 It’s illegal to cultivate cannabis in Japan.
 If caught growing any amount, the offender may receive a prison sentence of up to seven years, and also given a 3,000,000 yen fine.

 This certainly wasn’t the case in the past.
 Junichi Takayasu, the curator of Taima Hakubutsukan (Japan’s only hemp museum) explained to The Japan Times how prevalent cannabis cultivation used to be in the country.

 “Cannabis farming used to be a year-round cycle,” he stated.
 “The seeds were planted in spring then harvested in summer.
 Following this, the stalks were dried then soaked and turned into fibre.
 Throughout the winter, these were then woven into cloth and made into clothes, ready to wear for the next planting season.”

 After the Cannabis Control Law was passed, Japanese farmers were in a state of panic.
 Emperor Hirohito reassured them that they would be able to continue to grow the plant – which they did, despite the introduction of the new law.
 In 1950, there were around 25,000 cannabis farms in operation across the country.

 This number slumped in the years that followed, but it wasn’t the law that brought about the decline.
 In fact, it was the growing popularity of artificial fabrics that caused it, and the elevated costs of the cultivation licences.

 Is CBD legal in Japan?

 Although Japan’s authorities adopt a hard line when it comes to cannabis, the law does permit the use and sale of CBD.
-It was legalised in 2016, and some companies are now allowed to produce CBD products.
-However, it was only in 2018 that businesses were permitted to advertise their products.

 Can cannabis seeds be sent to Japan?